akshith27hiremath/Bharosa-Club-Automation-Projects/README.md

 2. CAS pdf retrieval with Selenium
 <b>Important: </b> Code is now non functional as the website it parses has modified its layout since 2021. <br> <b>Included</b> as it was directly used in a company's core code base to automate the onboarding over 1200 customers, so I grouped it with my other major project for this company :)

+<b> Learnt Ruby and Selenium to automate the retrieval of CAS data, where it inputs a users information whilst simulating human activity, submits the request, and retrieves the reference number and request confirmation where the PDF can be found.

 ## Proof of the selenium project working can be found in the LOR in the repository.